Updated 2026large-breed guide

 Bloat:

-Bloat-prone breeds require attention to meal timing and post-meal activity.
-Factor this into your daily routine when choosing products that involve food or activity.
+Bloat-prone breeds need careful attention to meal timing and post-meal activity.
+Factor this into your daily routine.

 What to Look For: A Akita Buyer's Checklist